oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 </details>

-### Step 1a: Make the list stock REST Service available
+### Task 1a: Make the list stock REST Service available
 The first thing a REST service must do is provide a REST end point that can be called.
 Helidon makes this process very easy.

 For our first bit of Helidon work we're going to REST enable a Java method that returns data and doesn't take any input.